 Group and Individual Supported Employment

-Opportunities for Inclusion operates five Group Supported Employment sites; three at Brandeis University, one at Bentley University and one at Babson College.
+Opportunities for Inclusion operates four Group Supported Employment sites; three at Brandeis University and one at Bentley University.
 This program provides trainees with a minimum wage, community based job that offers full time staff supervision and individual case management.
 We also serve participants in an Individual Supported Employment Program.
-We develop jobs and assist individuals in applying and interviewing.
+We develop jobs in the community and assist individuals in applying and interviewing.
 After placement, Employment Services provides individualized coaching, travel training, case management and a job club to discuss work-related issues.

 MRC Vocational Services

-The Massachusetts Rehabilitation Commission (MRC) has chosen GWArc as a qualified agency to deliver a range of vocational services for which they provide funding.
+The Massachusetts Rehabilitation Commission (MRC) has chosen Opportunities for Inclusion as a qualified agency to deliver a range of vocational services for which they provide funding.
 These include: Vocational Evaluation; Work Adjustment Training; Skills Training; Job Support Services; and Supplemental Support Services.

 We provide competitive job placement services to adults with developmental disabilities, including assessment, on-the-job training, follow-up, and case management services.
 Components are job development, which includes a job bank, job analysis and on-site assessment; job matching; individualized training strategies; job search training; on-going follow-up and supports; and performance evaluation.

 The Transitions program uses a whole life planning approach to help students ages 13 to 21 face the challenges of moving from school to work and adult life.
 Students receive career counseling, vocational training and other support services including: job readiness training, career exploration, work experiences, training and placement, job coaching and travel training.
 The program also aids students and their families with benefit eligibility and obtaining funding for adult services.